 7. Kobe - A Great Place to Live and Work

 In addition, to being home to many multinational life science giants as Eli Lilly and Sysmex, Kobe also actively supports venture and startup companies.
 In fact, Kobe has formed a partnership with Silicon Valley-based 500 Startups, a seed-stage investment firm, on a startup accelerator to generate a stream of new young companies, both inbound and outbound.
 Click here for a list of foreign companies doing business in Kobe: » foreign companies in Hyogo

 In addition to its attractions as a business base, Kobe has all of the amenities of a first-class international city.
 As one of the first cities in Japan to open its port to the world during the Meiji era, Kobe has played a major role in the internationalization of commerce in Japan.
 This has led to the creation of a highly livable city whose quality of life rivals that of Tokyo or Yokohama.

 With more than 100,000 foreign residents, Kobe boasts a multitude of culinary and cultural attractions, yet it still has easy access to its surrounding natural attractions, including the Mt.
 Rokko mountain range.

-Kobe and surrounding areas are home to more than 6 international school.
+Kobe and surrounding areas are home to more than 6 international schools.
 Residential options range from sleek, modern high-rise apartments to cozy, residential neighborhoods with short commuting times.

-For more details about what is special about Kobe as a place to live and work, please check out these website:
+For more details about what is special about Kobe as a place to live and work, please check out these websites: